-Home sale revenues in the three and nine months ended September 30, 2023 were higher than the prior year period by \$95.2 million and \$846.4 million, respectively.
-In the three months ended September 30, 2023, the 3% increase resulted from a slight increase in closings combined with a 2% increase in average selling price.
-In the nine months ended September 30, 2023, the 8% increase resulted from a 4% increase in closings combined with a 4% increase in average selling price.
-The increases in closings were attributable to continued consumer demand, particularly quick move-in speculative homes to satisfy consumer demand to quickly close on homes due to the volatile interest rate environment and supply chain challenges.
-The increases in average selling price reflected the impact of continued consumer demand and persistent inflation, partially offset by an increase in the mix of first-time buyer homes, which typically carry a lower sales price, and higher sales incentives in substantially all of our markets.
-The year-over-year increases in average selling price occurred in the majority of our markets.
+Home sale revenues in the three and nine months ended September 30, 2023 March 31, 2024 were higher than the prior year period by \$95.2 million and \$846.4 million, respectively, \$331.9 million.
+In the three months ended September 30, 2023 March 31, 2024, the 3% 10% increase resulted from a slight an 11% increase in closings combined with partially offset by a 2% increase in average selling price.
+In the nine months ended September 30, 2023, the 8% increase resulted from a 4% increase in closings combined with a 4% increase 1% decrease in average selling price.
+The increases increase in closings were was primarily attributable to continued strong consumer demand particularly and initiatives to prioritize quick move-in speculative homes to satisfy consumer demand customer desire to quickly close on homes due to the volatile interest rate environment and supply chain challenges.
+The increases decrease in average selling price reflected the impact of continued consumer demand was primarily attributable to geographic mix and persistent inflation, partially offset by an increase in the mix of first-time buyer homes, which typically carry a lower sales price, and higher sales incentives in substantially all of our markets.
+The year-over-year increases in average selling price occurred in the majority of our markets. price.